Webiks/force-horse/README.md

 # force-horse

-An angular.js wrapper for a d3.js Force Layout
+An angular.js wrapper for a d3.js force fayout